Egregor2011/andor/README.md

 });
 ```

-Generics are optional, if you'd like to be more specific go ahead with `getCase<Options, Result':
+Generics are optional, if you'd like to be more specific go ahead with `getCase<Options, Result>':

 ```ts
 const result = getCase<"True" | "False", "It's true" | "It's false">({